scoobybejesus/cryptools/README.md

 the XCP or ETH transaction fee must be reflected in a separate transaction row).

-* Manual adjustments may need to be made to the output files in cases, for example, when the uses used appreciated cryptocurrency to make a tax-deductible charitable contribution.
+* Manual adjustments may need to be made to the output files in cases, for example, when appreciated cryptocurrency was used to make a tax-deductible charitable contribution.

 ## Installation